Rats: The Rusical: Production

-The episode originally aired on 21 January 2021.
-It has the show's first Rusical, which is also the Drag Race franchise's first live Rusical.
-After the episode aired, Tayce released a solo performance of "Memory".
+The episode was directed by Tony Grech-Smith and originally aired on 21 January 2021.
+It has the show's first Rusical, which is also the Drag Race franchise's first Rusical in which contestants sing live.

+In an interview with Grazia, Tayce said, "I thought I'd smash the Rats: The Rusical challenge because it was all about performing, which is what I do, so it was definitely humbling when it didn't go so well and I had to lip-sync."

 Fashion

 Elie Diamond presented looks inspired by three male characters from The Wizard of Oz; pictured is a publicity photo of American entertainers (left to right) Jack Haley as the Tin Woodman, Ray Bolger as the Scarecrow, Judy Garland as Dorothy Gale, and Bert Lahr as the Cowardly Lion, promoting the 1966 CBS broadcast of the 1939 MGM feature film.

+Kevin O'Keefe of Xtra Magazine said of the judge's outfits: "A lot of great fashion moments from the judging panel this week.
+Michelle Visage's pigtails are a moment, I covet Alan Carr's jacket and Ru's dress and wig are stunning."

 For the fashion show, the contestants are tasked with presenting looks with "reveals".
 A'Whora wears a black-and-white suit that turns into a wedding dress.
 Lawrence Chaney's blue outfit turns into a tartan-patterned dress.
 Ginny Lemon presents a 1960s-inspired outfit and yellow crocs.
 When she turns around, her buttocks is exposed.
 Inspired by gender reveal parties, Cherry Valentine wears a yellow polka dot dress and carries a large black balloon.
 She pops the ballon, releasing confetti.
 Tia Kofi's first look features a leather harness over illustrated body hair and muscles.
 Her outfit coverts into a red dress.

 Elie Diamond presents a series of three Wizard of Oz-inspired looks, starting with the Scarecrow, followed by the Tin Woodman, then the Cowardly Lion.
 Asttina Mandella wears a black outfit that becomes a ninja-inspired look, reminiscent of the Mortal Kombat character Mileena.
 She carries a pair of sai.
 Sister Sister presents a "magic of suburbia" look and carries a long stem rose.
 She then reveals a red-colored dominatrix-inspired outfit.

 Veronica Green carries cookies on a sheet pan.
 She drops the pan and transforms into a gold-colored robot reminiscent of the Star Wars character C-3PO.
 Tayce reveals a series of red outfits and wears a long blonde wig.
 Her makeup gives the illusion of blood splattered across her face.
 Bimini Bon-Boulash's outfit is a corset made of canvas, as well as black latex stockings and gloves.
 She pops several black balloons attached to her outfit.